-Antibodies against the CD47 “don’t eat me” signal were shown in in mice to be a safe and effective way to target five kinds of pediatric brain tumors, according to Stanford researchers.
+Antibodies against the CD47 “don’t eat me” signal were shown in mice to be a safe and effective way to target five kinds of pediatric brain tumors, according to Stanford researchers.

 Five types of pediatric brain cancer were safely and effectively treated in mice by an antibody that causes immune cells to engulf and eat tumors without hurting healthy brain cells, according to a new study by researchers at the Stanford University School of Medicine.